zsherry168/zsherry168/README.md

-### Hi there! 👋
+### Welcome to My GitHub Portfolio! 👋

-My name is Sherry and welcome to my GitHub portfolio.

-- 🔭 I am currently working on cleaning/reorganizing my GitHub
-- ⚡️ Fun Fact: I love salmon!
-Spicy salmon poke bowls, salmon avocado rolls, grilled salmon, lox bagels!
-You name it 🐟
-- 📫 How to reach me: sbz5250@psu.edu
+My name is Sherry, and I am a third-year student studying Computer Science and minoring in Mathematics at Penn State.
+I have a couple of repositories dedicated to my web development projects; however, I am looking to expand into more Python and C++ projects.

 Feel free to connect with me on LinkedIn!